dotnet/runtime/docs/workflow/building/coreclr/linux-instructions.md

 * `corerun`: The command line host.
 This program loads and starts the CoreCLR runtime and passes the managed program you want to run to it.
 * `libcoreclr.so`: The CoreCLR runtime itself.
-* `System.Private.CoreLib.dll`: Microsoft Core Library.
+* `System.Private.CoreLib.dll`: The core managed library, containing definitions of `Object` and base functionality.

 Create the Core_Root
 ===================